You look and sound best when your brain is performing well. There are two things that will help you be the best version of yourself on camera.

 Postpone a difficult phone conversation, ensure that you only have people in the room that you feel comfortable around, don’t cram too many tasks in the day.

 Be selective about who you take feedback and direction from.
-Trust your own instinct; you’re the expert in your field.
+Trust your own instinct; you’re the expert in your field and you look and sound best if you’re ‘just’ you.

 Leaders – beware of how you affect your team

-As the business owner or CEO you might want to be around for the interviews, because you want to be across what is being said.
+As the team leader, business owner or CEO you might want to be around for the interviews, because you want to be across what is being said.

 This can backfire.
 Simply being present in the room can be a real obstacle for some of your team members to be conversational and authentic.